-For both reasons, the SpringCard USB PC/SC readers feature an embedded APDU interpreter, which overcomes some limitations of the PC/SC architecture when working with non-standard smartcards or with memory cards.
+For both reasons, SpringCard PC/SC Readers feature an embedded APDU interpreter, which overcomes some limitations of the PC/SC architecture when working with non-standard smartcards or with memory cards.

-2.1.1.
+3.1.1.
 CLA byte of the embedded APDU interpreter

-Default class is $hFF$.
-This means that every APDU starting with CLA= $hFF$ will be interpreted by the reader, and not forwarded by the card.
+Default class is hFF.
+This means that every APDU starting with CLA= hFF will be interpreted by the reader, and not forwarded by the card.